kaplan81/wallapop-tech-assessment/README.md

 - Sort products.
 - Add or remove products to your favourites list by clicking on the item star.
 - Navigate to next and previous pages.
-- Click on Favourites button (top left) and visualize the list of your favourite products.
+- Click on Favourites button (top right) and visualize the list of your favourite products.
 - In the modal dialog you can also remove items from the list.

 ## Build